 Star Wars: Episode 1 Racer was quite the novelty in its day.
 It was one of the first games to be based on the then-new Phantom Menace, the first and least-terrible of the Star Wars prequel trilogy.
 Little did we know that, for the next few years, pretty much every Star Wars game would be based on the prequels.
 But, at the time, everyone was excited to see what Episode 1 could bring to the world of gaming.

-Much like watching Episode 1 today, if you play Episode 1 Racer in this day and age, you’d probably wonder what all the hype was about.
+Much like watching The Phantom Menace today, if you play Episode 1 Racer in this day and age, you’d probably wonder what all the hype was about.
 Star Wars: Episode 1 Racer is simply an empty racing game that has little replay value.